japsuu/KorpiEngine/docs/manual/shaders.md

 ## Shader Files

 Shader files are text files with the `.ksl` extension.
-They can be [loaded at runtime](external-assets.md) using the `AssetManager` API.
+They can be [loaded at runtime](assets.md) using the `Application.AssetProvider` API.

 <br/>